Learning Operators by Regularized Stochastic Gradient Descent with Operator-valued Kernels: Main Results

 \begin{remark} In the theorem above, we set $\theta_1 + \theta_2 = 1$, as this choice leads to the most favorable convergence rates achievable within our framework.
 The condition on $t_0$ is necessary for the proof, while the constraint on $\bar\eta\bar\lambda$ serves to accelerate convergence.
 When $\theta_1 + \theta_2 \neq 1$, the resulting rates are slower.
 In such cases, one can set $t_0 = 0$ and choose a small $\bar\eta\bar\lambda$; the corresponding analysis is similar and more straightforward, so we omit it for brevity. \end{remark}

 In Theorem \ref{thm1}, since the constant $c_4$ is independent of $t_0$, one can choose $t_0$ sufficiently large to satisfy the required conditions.
 Compared to Assumption \ref{a3} with $s=1$, the stronger assumption with $0<s<1$ only removes a logarithmic factor in the convergence rate.
 It is also clear that the convergence rate saturates at $r = 1/2$, i.e., increasing $r$ beyond $1/2$ does not yield further improvement.
-According to \cite[Theorem 2.9]{shi2024learning}, the result is minimax optimal (up to a logarithmic term) when $s=1$ and $r<1/2$.
-Compared to the unregularized SGD algorithm analyzed in \cite[Theorem 2.4]{shi2024learning}, adding a regularization term here leads to faster convergence.
-Specifically, while the prediction error rate of unregularized SGD in \cite{shi2024learning} saturates at $r = (1-s)/2$, the regularized SGD in our work improves the saturation level to $r = 1/2$.
+This saturation phenomenon under increasing source regularity is not specific to the present setting and has also been observed in related kernel-learning literature; see, for example, \citep{li2024saturation}.
+According to \citep[Theorem 2.9]{shi2024learning}, the result is minimax optimal (up to a logarithmic term) when $s=1$ and $r<1/2$.
+Compared to the unregularized SGD algorithm analyzed in \citep[Theorem 2.4]{shi2024learning}, adding a regularization term here leads to faster convergence.
+Specifically, while the prediction error rate of unregularized SGD in \citep{shi2024learning} saturates at $r = (1-s)/2$, the regularized SGD in our work improves the saturation level to $r = 1/2$.

 The following theorem provides the convergence rate for the estimation error.

 \begin{theorem} Under the conditions of Theorem \ref{thm1}, choose $\theta_1=\min\l\{\frac{s+2r}{1+s+2r},\frac{2+s}{3+s}\r\}$ and $\theta_2=1-\theta_1$.
 Then for any $T\geq1$,